stldsa/site/README.md

 ### More useful commands

-Run these commands to perform common web development tasks.
-If you're new to web development, understanding what these commands do is a good place to start learning.
+Run the following commands to perform common web development tasks.
+If you're new to web development and/or Python and Django, understanding what these commands do is a good place to start learning.

 #### Run tests
 ```bash